LibreTexts/ckeditor-query-plugin/README.md

 ### How to use the plugin?

-In the editor view, the question mark logo on the editor toolbar will access the Query plugin, while the circular arrows will access the Adapt plugin:
+In the editor view, the circular arrows will access the Adapt plugin:

 ![toolbar](document_visuals/toolbar.png)

-Clicking on either will open a new dialog that prompts you to enter a number which is the `pageId` (Query) or `ID`(Adapt) for the interactive problem to embed.
+Clicking on the icon will open a new dialog that prompts you to enter a number which is the `ID`(Adapt) for the interactive problem to embed.
 Then, you can click OK and the HTML will be inserted into the editor.

 ### How to understand the code